kubernetes/kubernetes/examples/guestbook/README.md

 ### Accessing the guestbook site externally

 The pods that we have set up are reachable through the frontend service, but you'll notice that 10.0.93.211 (the IP of the frontend service) is unavailable from outside of kubernetes.
 Of course, if you are running kubernetes minions locally, this isn't such a big problem - the port binding will allow you to reach the guestbook website at localhost:8000... but the beloved **localhost** solution obviously doesn't work in any real world scenario.

-Unless you have access to the `createExternalLoadBalancer` feature (cloud provider specific), you will want to set up a **publicIP on a minion**, so that the service can be accessed from outside of the internal kubernetes network.
+Unless you have access to the `createExternalLoadBalancer` feature (cloud provider specific), you will want to set up a **publicIP on a node**, so that the service can be accessed from outside of the internal kubernetes network.
 This is quite easy.
 You simply look at your list of kubelet IP addresses, and update the service file to include a `publicIPs` string, which is mapped to an IP address of any number of your existing kubelets.
 This will allow all your kubelets to act as external entry points to the service (translation: this will allow you to browse the guestbook site at your kubelet IP address from your browser).

 If you are more advanced in the ops arena, note you can manually get the service IP from looking at the output of `kubectl get pods,services`, and modify your firewall using standard tools and services (firewalld, iptables, selinux) which you are already familar with.